 The Rural Financial Counselling Service offers free and independent financial information, options, decision making support and referral services to farmers and small, related rural businesses who are in, or at risk of, financial hardship.
-A rural financial counsellor can assist farmers to understand, and apply for government support.
-Call 1300 771 741.

 What recovery services is Agriculture Victoria providing?